The Graded Motor Imagery Handbook

 For clinicians and pain sufferers, The Graded Motor Imagery Handbook exercises the synapses of the brain to relieve pain and improve function.
 Non-returnable.

-Written by Dr. G. Lorimer Moseley, Dr. David Butler, Timothy B. Beames and Thomas J. Giles.
+Written by Dr. G. Lorimer Moseley, Dr. David Butler, and Timothy B. Beames.
 Illustrated.
 Softcover, 143 pages.

 Learn more about GMI at www.gradedmotorimagery.com.

 "GMI aims to exploit the brain's huge capacity to adapt without setting off its more protective side.
 By getting under the radar of a protective system, Graded Motor Imagery has been shown to offer substantial gains for people with pathological pain syndromes such as complex regional pain syndrome and phantom limb pain.
 It is indeed an exciting new area with much promise.
 Scientists across the world are now investigating whether GMI has a more general role in rehabilitation and performance." -Dr. G. Lorimer Moseley, Biological Scientist